 The Mackinac State Historic Parks Artist-In-Residence Program is designed to promote and encourage the creation of artistic works inspired by the history, natural wonders, and beauty of Mackinac Island.
 The residencies are available to artists in all mediums, including writers, composers, sculptures, and visual artists including photographers, among others.

-The 2 and 3 week residencies are available beginning in early June and continuing through early October.
+The 2-week residencies are available beginning in early June and continuing through late September.

 The resident artist is housed in the newly-remodeled second floor of the Mackinac Island Visitor’s Center, formerly the 1915 Mackinac Island Coast Guard Station.
 The residence, which overlooks the Straits of Mackinac, includes a studio apartment with one full size bed with bedding and towels provided, private bath and shower, kitchen with stove, sink, and full-size refrigerator, washer and dryer, WIFI, and basic kitchen and cleaning supplies.
 This is a historic building and the second floor is only accessible by stairway.
 This is a non-smoking facility and no pets are allowed.
 The residence is provided solely for the artist, and no guests are permitted without permission from MSHP.
 The residence is provided rent free.

 The Station 256 Conference Room, which is immediately adjacent to the residence, is available by appointment for the artist when not in use by park.
 The artist also has access, with previous arrangement, to the work space in the lower level of The Richard and Jane Manoogian Mackinac Art Museum for project work and/or workshops.